gitpod-io/retired-gatsby-website/src/docs/getting-started.md

 # Getting Started

-Gitpod provides continuous workspaces for the development flows of common code hosting platforms.
+Gitpod provides continuous dev environments for the development flows of common code hosting platforms.
 The following example shows how to use Gitpod with a source code repository.

 1. Point your browser to a GitLab, GitHub or Bitbucket repository, Pull/Merge Request, or issue, e.g.